 The Fiber Myth

-For decades we’ve been told the fiber myth that our bodies can’t run right without plants.
+For decades, we’ve been told the fiber myth that our bodies can’t run right without plants.
 Plants, the thinking goes, contain fiber.
-And fiber is a natural pipe cleaner that prevents colon problems, constipation, high cholesterol, heart attacks, and more.
+Fiber is a natural pipe cleaner that prevents colon problems, constipation, high cholesterol, heart attacks, and more.

 The Institute of Medicine recommends daily fiber intake of 38 grams for men, and 25 grams of fiber a day for women.

-But is fiber actually good us?
+But is fiber actually good for us?
 Do we really need it?
 Not really.

 Newer, more objective research is showing that dietary fiber is often unnecessary.
 And it might even be harmful.